 Distraction can also work well!
 Kerry football legend Jack O'Shea was famous for playing a few rounds of pitch and putt on the morning of every All-Ireland final.
 Others are known to arrange to meet friends with no interest in sport or switch off by watching a DVD or film.
 The Dublin footballers hang out in the Gibson hotel and have access to pool tables, table tennis and other amusements on the morning of an All-Ireland final and most big games - anything to take your mind off the game can be helpful.

-While it wouldn't be recommended now, GAA folklore is full of stories of lads taking a "shot" of brandy to settle the nerves before going out to play a county final while some of the Kerry footballers of the 1980's and a few of the Offaly hurlers of the 1990's were known to have a few "quiet drinks" on the night before a big game to help them sleep better!
+While it wouldn't be recommended now, GAA folklore is full of stories of players taking a "shot" of brandy to settle the nerves before going out to play a county final.
+Some of the Kerry footballers of the 1980's and a few of the Offaly hurlers of the 1990's were known to have a few "quiet drinks" on the night before a big game to help them sleep better!

 Some just don't play to their potential or struggle to deal with performing on the big day!